robtherad/BCArma/README.md

 `_westVehArray = [myFirstVehicle,mySecondVehicle];`

-If you want the vehicle(s) to be visible to OPFOR instead then add the names to _eastVehArray on line 36 in the same fashion.
+If you want the vehicle(s) to be visible to OPFOR instead then add the names to `_eastVehArray` on line 36 in the same fashion.

 ###### Prettier Vehicle Names

-If you followed the above example and added a vehicle to your mission it's marker would display as myVehicle.
+If you followed the above example and added a vehicle to your mission it's marker would display as `myVehicle`.
 Since that looks silly you are able to add a custom name for your vehicle by adding the following line to it's initialization field in the editor:

 `this setVariable ["bc_MarkerName", "My Custom Vehicle Text"];`